achristen/Meteobike/readme.md

 01 | 9 | 2018-05-06 08:29:11 | 2018-05-06T06:29:12.000Z  | 288.000 | 47.991375 |  7.845212 | 22.9 | 23.0 | 41.9 |  42.0 | 1.188 | 1.185 | 6.68
 01 | 10 | 2018-05-06 08:29:24 | 2018-05-06T06:29:25.000Z  | 290.000 | 47.991242 |  7.845800 | 23.0 | 23.1 | 41.9 | 42.0 | 1.196 | 1.192 | 3.56

-You can also place a link - called bash script on your desktop (`meteobike04.sh`)
+You should also place a link - called bash script on your desktop (`meteobike.sh`)

 * [Download meteobike.sh](/Code/meteobike.sh)